forseti-security/forseti-security/docs/common/SERVICE-ACCOUNT.md

 1. Create and download the json key to your local environment.
 1. Note the domain-wide client-id, e.g. 1111111111111111111

-### Enable service account in the GSuite admin control panel
+### Enable the service account in the GSuite admin control panel
 1. Visit the [advanced settings](https://admin.google.com/ManageOauthClients) portion of the control panel
  1. Specify the domain-wide client-id from above
  1. Specify the scope `https://www.googleapis.com/auth/admin.directory.group.readonly`